 - Streetscape Enhancements.
 Incorporate detached sidewalks (a minimum of 5' in width) and street trees as part of future redevelopment efforts, where sufficient right-of-way exists.
 Anticipate that missing sections of detached sidewalks will be completed over time.
 Where sufficient right-of-way does not currently exist, explore how best to improve walkability, pedestrian comfort, and safety or widen existing sidewalks. - Curb Cuts.
 Consolidate existing curb cuts along Belleview Avenue where feasible as part of future redevelopment efforts. - Center Median.
-Explore the feasibility of installing a center median (similar to the one between Prince Street and Santa Fe Drive) to limit turning movements, help maintain traffic flows along Belleview Avenue, and provide a "landing pad" for pedestrians who are crossing the street. - Intersection Improvements: Belleview Avenue and Lowell and Federal Boulevards.
+Explore the feasibility of installing a center median with landscaping to limit turning movements, help maintain traffic flows along Belleview Avenue, and provide a "landing pad" for pedestrians who are crossing the street.
+This will help discourage speeding and contribute to the identity and character of the surrounding neighborhoods. - Intersection Improvements: Belleview Avenue and Lowell and Federal Boulevards.
 Explore modifications to existing turning lane configurations at these intersections as part of any future improvements to Belleview Avenue to help improve traffic flow and enhance safety. - Intersection Improvements: Belleview Avenue and Prince Street.

-Explore opportunities to shorten crossing distances for pedestrians and/or provide a center pedestrian refuge (possibly in conjunction with the center median noted above) at the Federal Boulevard and Prince Street intersections.
+Explore opportunities to shorten crossing distances for pedestrians and/or provide a center pedestrian refuge (possibly in conjunction with the center median noted above) at the Federal Boulevard and Prince Street intersections